 River West’s cocktail-focused hideout, The Dandy Crown, is another fairly young but impressively popular Chicago open-air patio.
-Opened at the end of 2019 by partners Julia Shell and Jamie Hale, the two-story neighborhood bar & restaurant is in fact home to two patios.
-On a second floor designed for overflow and private parties, guests will find a quaint rooftop patio deck, but it is the adjacent year-round courtyard patio that makes it on this list.
+Opened at the end of 2019 by partners Julia Shell and Jamie Hale, the two-story neighborhood bar & restaurant is home to two patios.
+On a second floor designed for overflow and private parties, guests will find a quaint rooftop patio deck, but the adjacent year-round courtyard patio makes it on this list.

-Complete with firepits and heaters for the more hostile months, the patio is equipped for all types of shenanigans.
-During summer the sun peaks through the patio’s several trees and shines on the scattering of tables and shares below while floral paintings add a chic yet laid-back feel to the courtyard’s exposed brick walls.
+Complete with firepits and heaters for the more hostile months, the patio is equipped for all shenanigans.
+During summer, the sun peaks through the patio’s several trees and shines on the scattering of tables and shares below, while floral paintings add a chic yet laid-back feel to the courtyard’s exposed brick walls.

 A stone’s throw from Wrigley Field Diver at the Park offers Cubs fans an idyllic beach-like escape with tropical décor and a menu of tacos, quesadillas, and margaritas.
 For those wanting to experience the charm of Mexico’s historic port city, Tulum, in one of Chicago’s liveliest neighborhoods, there is simply no place better.

-Stepping out into a huge 200-person dog-friendly patio within the boutique baseball-themed Wheelhouse Hotel, you’ll be greeted with rustic limestone walls, bamboo furniture, and an abundance of leafy décor.
-Woven hanging chairs, hanging planters, macramé decorations, and olive trees channel that tranquil beachy vibe whilst a central tree sculpture and murals from JC Rivera give the ethereal bar a unique and trendy identity.
+As one of the best patios in Chicago, when you step out into this huge 200-person dog-friendly patio, you’ll be greeted with rustic limestone walls, bamboo furniture, and an abundance of leafy décor.
+Woven hanging chairs, planters, macramé decorations, and olive trees channel that tranquil beachy vibe.
+A central tree sculpture and murals from JC Rivera give the ethereal bar a unique and trendy identity.

 Another Mexican-themed escape can be found in Lincoln Park at the colorful Las Fuentes restaurant.
 Known for its reliable Mexican food and margaritas, the restaurant’s secret weapon is an enchanting outdoor oasis.